 Spartanburg’s Sunday Songwriters has become a must stop for aspiring artists

-Editor’s Note: Sunday Songwriters is no longer held at Brickhouse Pizzeria, which closed last fall.
+Editor’s Note: Sunday Songwriters is now held at Delaney’s Irish Pub in Spartanburg.
 Stay up to date on news from Sunday Songwriters on their Facebook page.

 Jamison Smith started Sunday Songwriters for a practical reason – he and his wife needed extra cash to pay for day care for their newborn son.
 Now, more than 12 years later, the weekly gathering at Brickhouse Pizzeria & Grill in Spartanburg has become a must stop for local and not-so-local songwriters.